Skip to navigation Skip to content

 7

-Customer is not residentially qualified for FTB, PPL or DAP + Read more ...
+Customer is not residentially qualified for FTB and PPL + Read more ...

-The customer does not satisfy the residence requirements for FTB, PPL or DAP.
+The customer does not satisfy the residence requirements for FTB and PPL.
 Check if another person is eligible for payment for the child.

-Note: if the customer has a child who is an Australian citizen or permanent visa holder, they may be eligible to claim SpB for the child, see Special Benefit (SpB) for Australian Citizen Child (ACC) and Australian permanent resident children.
+Note: if the customer has a child who is an Australian citizen, holder of a permanent visa or holder of certain temporary visas that qualify customers for some payments, they may be eligible to claim SpB for the child.
+See Special Benefit (SpB) for Australian Citizen Child (ACC) and Australian permanent resident children.

 Finalise the claim